 Top plant care jobs ahead of winter

-- Plant shrubs, trees and hedging to fill gaps and take advantage of the cheaper bare root and root-balled season from November through to March.
+- Plant shrubs, trees and hedging to fill gaps and take advantage of the cheaper bare-root and root-ball season from November through to March.

 - Plan to turn off small self-contained water features and lift the pump from the water to wrap for protection from damaging frost.